mgormley/online-learning-lab/README.md

-# Jelinek Summer School - Machine Learning Lab
+# Machine Learning Lab

 ## Summary

-This three hour lab was designed for the 2017 Jelinek Summer School at Carnegie Mellon University.
+This three hour lab was designed for NASSLLI 2018 and the 2017 Jelinek Summer School at Carnegie Mellon University.
 Students will learn about the efficient implementation of online learning (i.e. stochastic gradient descent) through a choose-your-own-adventure style exercise.
 The task is